Open-Air Museums of Les Baux de Provence in the Heart of the Alpilles

 The Quarries of Lights (Les Carrières de Lumières)

-Carrières de Lumières, a digital exhibition of the great artworks from the world’s famous artists, takes place inside an old quarry.
-Initially, the limestone from the quarry was the building material for the medieval village of Les Baux de Provence, and the construction of the Chateau de Baux.
-Later, when the new building materials such as steel and concrete emerged and more economical than stones, the production of the limestone declined, and the quarry eventually forced to close.
+Carrières de Lumières, nestled within an ancient quarry, is a digital exhibition of the great artworks from the world’s famous artists.
+Initially, the limestone extracted from this very quarry stood as the foundational material for constructing the medieval village of Les Baux de Provence and the formidable Chateau de Baux.
+As time progressed and modern building materials like steel and concrete emerged, offering more economic alternatives to stone, the demand for limestone declined, leading to the eventual closure of the quarry.

 Since 2012, the quarry has been holding the digital projection that immerses visitors in a visual and musical universe.
-The projection surface spans 7,000 m² from the floor to the ceiling, to a height of up to sixteen metres.
-Large bright images are projected on the stone walls of the quarry.
-It is like a giant slide show in the dark.
+Spanning a vast surface area of 7,000 m² from floor to ceiling, with walls reaching a towering sixteen metres, the quarry becomes a canvas for large, luminous images.
+It’s akin to experiencing a colossal slideshow in the heart of darkness.

 Light show in Les Carrières de Lumières; The Quarries of Lights